Flydubai B738 at Rostov on Don on Mar 19th 2016, lost height on go around after stabilizer moved nose down following holding for 2 hours

 Read unlimited articles and receive our daily update briefing.
 Gain better insights into what is happening in commercial aviation safety.

 Support AeroInside by sending a small tip amount.

-A Flydubai Boeing 737-8 MAX, registration A6-FMC performing flight FZ-1830 from Warsaw (Poland) to Dubai (United Arab Emirates), was cleared to line…
+A Flydubai Boeing 737-800, registration A6-FGC performing flight FZ-502 from Dhaka (Bangladesh) to Dubai (United Arab Emirates), was accelerating for…

 Are you researching aviation incidents?
 Get access to AeroInside Insights, unlimited read access and receive the daily newsletter.Pick your plan and subscribe